-For those just getting started, you'll want a copy of the EABA rules to generate your adventurers.
-We suppose you could use any other rpg system with the TimeLords background, but why?
+For those just getting started, you'll want a copy of the 2nd edition CORPS rules or the CORPS Nutshell (see our web site) to generate your characters.
+We suppose you could use some non-BTRC system with the TimeLords background, but why?
 Aside from that, everything you need for a universe of adventure is currently in your hands.